 The Novato native did not have to look far, enrolling in Dominican University of California’s MS in Biological Sciences, an intensive research-based program that places students alongside world-class scientists from both the Buck Institute for Research on Aging and BioMarin.

-“I was aware of Dominican University’s good reputation,” he says.
+“I was aware of Dominican University’s good reputation,” he said.
 “The connection to the Buck Institute was a major selling point for me.
 The program’s structure also was appealing, with the majority of the program being dedicated to research.”

-Today, Wilson is a doctoral candidate in the Buck/University of Southern California Ph.D.
+Today, Wilson is a doctoral researcher in the Buck/University of Southern California Ph.D.
 Biology of Aging program.
 He credits the Dominican M.S. for helping him build an academic résumé that prepared him for the rigors of his Ph.D. work.

 Launched in 2008, the M.S. in the School of Health and Natural Sciences is a unique partnership between a university, a research institute, and industry.
 With lab placements beginning in the first semester, students work alongside some of the world’s top scientists on a wide variety of research focused on detecting, preventing, and treating age-related conditions and diseases.